Efficient classical simulation of the Deutsch-Jozsa and Simon's algorithms: Quantum Simulation Logic

+Having studied the Deutsch-Jozsa algorithm in some detail, we will now proceed to construct Quantum Simulation Logic (QSL), an approximate simulation of the quantum states and gates.

-The QSL versions of the quantum algorithm will use the same set-up as in Figure \ref{fig:DJ}, but instead of qubits it will use pairs $(b_z,b_x)$ containing two classical bits, a ``computational'' bit $b_z$ and a ``phase'' bit $b_x$.
+To simulate qubits we will use pairs $(b_z,b_x)$ containing two classical bits, a ``computational'' bit $b_z$ and a ``phase'' bit $b_x$.
 These constitute the elementary systems of our QSL framework, the ``QSL bits''.
 State preparation of a computational single qubit state $\ket k$ is associated with preparation of $(k,X)$ where $X$ is a random evenly distributed bit.
 Measurement in the computational basis is associated with readout of the computational bit followed by randomization of the phase bit, somewhat like the uncertainty relation or really measurement disturbance as seen in quantum mechanics.
 Accordingly, measurement of the phase bit will be followed by a randomization of the computational bit.
 These constructions of state preparation and measurement prohibits exact preparation and readout of the system; the upper limit is one bit of information per QSL bit $(b_z,b_x)$.

-It is relatively simple to simulate the single qubit gates used in the quantum algorithms: an $X$ gate inverts the computational bit (preserving the value of the phase bit $b_x$), a $Z$ gate inverts the phase bit (preserving $b_z$), and a $H$ gate switches the computational and phase bits.
-These are constructed so that the resulting gates obey the quantum identities $XX=ZZ=HH=I$ and $HZH=X$.
+It is relatively simple to simulate the single qubit gates used in the quantum algorithms: an $X$ gate inverts the computational bit (preserving the value of the phase bit $b_x$), a $Z$ gate inverts the phase bit (preserving $b_z$), and a $H$ gate switches the computational and phase bits, see Figure~\ref{fig:Aqubits}B--D. These are constructed so that the resulting gates obey the quantum identities $XX=ZZ=HH=I$ and $HZH=X$.
 It is also possible to define QSL $Y$ and ``phase'' gates, but we will not discuss these and their associated identities here as they are not needed for the present task.
-A simple circuit is to prepare the state $\ket0$, apply an $H$ gate, and measure in the computational basis.
+A simple circuit is to prepare the state $\ket0$, apply a $H$ gate, and measure in the computational basis.
 This will give a random evenly distributed bit as output.